 MUA-105 Crimson Singers

 Presents concerts each term, on and off campus.
 Open to all interested musicians who sing.
-The Crimson Singers is a small auditioned, mixed singing ensemble.
-Previous singing experience is preferable, it is not required.
-Students in the Crimson Singers are also encouraged to be members of the Concert Choir.
+The Crimson Singers is a small auditioned, mixed singing ensemble focusing on Broadway, jazz, and popular music styles.
+Some selections will be choreographed.
+Participants will gain experience in show choir, jazz, and a cappella singing and performing styles.
+Previous show choir experience is preferable; it is not required.
+Students in the Crimson Singers are also encouraged to enroll in the Concert Choir.
 Registration for this course is by audition and the consent of the instructor.
-(0.2 course credit)
+(0.3 course credit)